wmo/PMLProject/report.md

 # Step 2 : fit a model

-# Split the training data into training and test
+## Split the training data into training and test

 Randomly split the dataset into a training set and test set, in a 75% ratio.

 - the training set will be used to fit the model
 - the test set will be used to validate the model

+Training set:

 ```r
 nr=nrow(x_df)